-The ESER 2020 bond authorization amount is \$628,500,000 and the total appropriation is \$167,805,000, inclusive of bond financing costs, funded by the two bond sales issued to date.
-The 3rd bond sale requesting \$225M is in process, pending full authorization and appropriation.
-Funding is planned to be allocated to the Emergency Firefighting Water System, Neighborhood Fire Stations & Support Facilities, and District Police Station & Support Facilities bond components.
+The ESER 2020 bond authorization amount is \$628,500,000.
+The City has issued three bond sales to date, totaling \$385,511,693.
+The 3rd bond was issued in Q3 FY25 which funded the Emergency Firefighting Water System, Neighborhood Fire Stations & Support Facilities, and District Police Station & Support Facilities bond components.